 See how this connects to Real Estate Reporting Software →

-The shift from software as a tool to AI as a digital teammate represents a fundamental change in how property operations work.
 AI agents operate autonomously on complex tasks, completing workflows independently rather than waiting for human direction at every step.

 Simple chatbots answer questions.
 AI agents complete workflows.